canada-ca/digital-playbook-guide-numerique/en/1-design-with-users.md

 - Collect weekly analytics or metrics for usage volumes across channels **(Digital Service Standard (UK))**
 - Improve the way you communicate with users based on user insight **(Digital Service Standard (UK))**
 - Collect analytics data that shows how your new ways of communicating have performed **(Digital Service Standard (UK))**
-- be increasing digital take-up; revising your targets and considering relevant performance metrics **(13.
-Encourage everyone to use the digital service - Digital Service Standard (AU))**
-- have a plan of how to move users to the digital channel where possible, including a communications plan to promote the service **(13.
-Encourage everyone to use the digital service - Digital Service Standard (AU))**
-- have agreed analytics/metrics for the volume of usage across channels **(13.
-Encourage everyone to use the digital service - Digital Service Standard (AU))**
 - understand the full impact of retiring any potentially redundant services and channels. **(13.
 Encourage everyone to use the digital service - Digital Service Standard (AU))**
 {: .dpgn-stage-beta}
 <!-- markdownlint-enable MD032 -->